smbutterfield/ibmt17-18/_17-mode-mixture/b1-ex-advancedmodemix.md

 abc: true
 ---

-## Chromatic non-chord tones versus mode mixture

-Chromatic passing tones often create harmonies that could be considered borrowed chords, but the simpler answer is usually preferred.
-If a tone can be classified as a chromatic passing tone, then it should probably remain that way.
-If the chord operates as a functional substitution (tonic, dominant, pre-dominant), then it is better to label it as a borrowed chord.
-If it assists in voice-leading, then it will have an alternate function such as a passing or pedal chord.

 ## Extending mode mixture

 Please watch this wonderfully-made video on modal interchange -- another name for mode mixture -- created by Myles Yang for his Native Construct YouTube channel.
 In it, he introduces mode mixture on a much larger scale than simply thinking of parallel major and minor modes.